psychemedia/storytelling-notes/ross_on_wye.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0000393/18421112/023/0003
 Gloucestershire Chronicle - Saturday 12 November 1842

 FOREST OF DEAN.
-The Extraordinary Charge of Child-Murder in the Forest of Dean.— The adjourned inquiry into the mysterious and horrible cases of wholesale child-murder Kuardeaii, In the Forest of Dean, the particulars of which published last week, was resumed
+The Extraordinary Charge of Child-Murder in the Forest of Dean.— The adjourned inquiry into the mysterious and horrible cases of wholesale child-murder Kuardeaii, In the Forest of Dean, the particulars of which published last week, was resumed on Wednesday last, before John Cooke, Esq. coroner, and in the presence of several of the magistrates of the district.
+The evidence adduced was similar to that to which we adverted last week, and no new fact of a material nature transpired.
+The jury expressed an opinion that if further time were allowed, additional evidence might probably be obtained, and the inquest was consequently again adjourned till Wednesday next, the 16th inst.
+In the meantime, Thomas Yapp continues in custody, and a policeman also remains in the house where the tragedy was committed, in order to take charge the woman, Frances Bennett, who continues in the same state of ill-health which we reported last week.
+[The *Times* of Thursday devotes an article to the discussion of the question, of how far the clergyman to whom the woman under the tortures of troubled conscience made certain horrid disclosures, is bound to communicate what she told him.
+The *Times* arrives at the conclusion that he is not called upon to disclose what was communicated him under such circumstances.
+We will refer to the arguments in our next]

 https://britishnewspaperarchive.co.uk/viewer/bl/0000348/18421123/004/0003
 Taunton Courier and Western Advertiser - Wednesday 23 November 1842